Why Use a Cache?

 Data is cached in the underlying persistence store, a Cassandra (NoSQL) database.
 When you're configuring general purpose caching with the Populate Cache policy, LookupCache policy, and InvalidateCache policy, you specify whether to use a cache you configure or a shared cache that's included by default.
 You don't need to know about the persistence store implementation to use caching.

 The shared cache works well for basic use cases, but you can also create dedicated custom caches for specific applications.
-For more about creating a cache, see Manage caches for an environment.
+For more about creating a cache, see Manage environment caches.

 You can create multiple caches in your organization.
 To support data segregation, a cache's scope is the environment in which the cache is created.
 For example, API proxies running in a "test" environment cannot access data in a cache running in "prod".
 Once you create a cache, you can use cache policies to cache any serializable data.

 For guidance on which type of cache or persistence to use in different situations, see Caching and data persistence.